-- the Authority syllabus for the pair of units which includes the grade descriptions and the syllabus content dot points - a course outline for the pair of units (or unit or semester) that shows: - \circ $\;$ the content from the syllabus in the sequence in which it will be taught - o task descriptions - o the approximate time allocated to teach each section of content from the syllabus - an assessment outline for the pair of units that reflects the course outline and includes: - o the number of tasks to be assessed - the approximate timing of each assessment task (i.e. the week in which each assessment task is planned or the start week and submissions week for each out-of-class extended task) - o the weighting for each assessment task - \circ the weighting for each assessment type, as specified in the assessment table of the syllabus - \circ a clear description of each assessment task - \circ $\;$ an indication of the content covered by each assessment task.
+- the Authority syllabus for the pair of units which includes the grade descriptions and the syllabus content dot points - a course outline for the pair of units (or unit or semester) that shows: - o the content from the syllabus in the sequence in which it will be taught - task descriptions - the approximate time allocated to teach each section of content from the syllabus - an assessment outline for the pair of units that reflects the course outline and includes: - the number of tasks to be assessed - o the approximate timing of each assessment task (i.e. the week in which each assessment task is planned or the start week and submissions week for each out-of-class extended task) - o the weighting for each assessment task - the weighting for each assessment type, as specified in the assessment table of the syllabus - o a clear description of each assessment task - o an indication of the content covered by each assessment task.